darktable-org/dtdocs/content/module-reference/processing-modules/filmic-rgb.md

 : By default, this setting is enabled, and _filmic rgb_ will automatically calculate the power function (aka "gamma") to be applied on the output transfer curve.
 If this setting is disabled, a _hardness_ slider will appear on the _look_ tab so that value can be manually set.

 iterations of high-quality reconstruction
 : Use this setting to increase the number of passes of the _filmic rgb_ highlight reconstruction algorithm.
-More iterations mean more color propagation into clipped areas from pixels in the surrounding neighbourhood.
+More iterations means more color propagation into clipped areas from pixels in the surrounding neighbourhood.
 This can produce more neutral highlights, but it also costs more in terms of processing power.
 It can be useful in difficult cases where there are magenta highlights due to channel clipping.

-This uses a different algorithm: the default reconstruction works on separate RGB channels and has only one iteration applied, while the _high quality_ reconstruction works on RGB ratios, which is a way of breaking down chromaticity from luminance, and can use several iterations to graduately propagate colors from neighbouring pixels in clipped areas.
+: The default reconstruction works on separate RGB channels and has only one iteration applied, whereas the _high quality_ reconstruction uses a different algorithm that works on RGB ratios (which is a way of breaking down chromaticity from luminance) and can use several iterations to graduately propagate colors from neighbouring pixels in clipped areas.
 However, if too many iterations are used, the reconstruction can denegenerate, which will result in far colors being improperly inpainted into clipped objects (color bleeding), such as white clouds being inpainted with blue sky, or the sun disc shot through trees being inpainted with leaf green.

 add noise in highlights
 : This artificially introduces noise into the reconstructed  highlights to prevent them from looking too smooth compared to surrounding areas that may already contain noise.
 This can help to blend the reconstructed areas more naturally with the surrounding non-clipped areas.

 type of noise
 : This specifies the statistical distribution of the noise.
 It can be helpful to match the look of the artificially generated noise with the naturally occurring noise in the surrounding areas from the camera's sensor.
 The _poissonian_ noise is the closest to natural sensor noise but is less visually pleasing than _gaussian_, which is probably closer to film grain.
-Also, most denoising modules will turn the sensor noise from poissonian to slightly gaussian, so you should pick the variant that blends better into the actual noise your image has.
+Also note that most denoising modules will turn the sensor noise from poissonian to slightly gaussian, so you should pick the variant that blends better into the actual noise in your image.